-Imprimis Pharmaceuticals, Inc. (together with its subsidiaries, unless the context indicates or otherwise requires, the "Company" or "Imprimis") is a pharmaceutical company specializing in the development, production and sale of innovative medications that offer unique competitive advantages and serve unmet needs in the marketplace.
-In addition to owning the nation's leading ophthalmology pharmaceutical compounding business, ImprimisRx, the Company holds large equity positions in Eton Pharmaceuticals, Inc. ("Eton"), Surface Pharmaceuticals, Inc. ("Surface") and Melt Pharmaceuticals, Inc. ("Melt"), companies originally founded as subsidiaries of Imprimis.
-The Company also owns royalty rights in certain 505(b)(2) drug candidates being developed by Eton, Surface and Melt.
+Harrow Health, Inc. (together with its subsidiaries, unless the context indicates or otherwise requires, the "Company" or "Harrow") specializes in the development, production and sale of innovative medications that offer unique competitive advantages and serve unmet needs in the marketplace through its subsidiaries and deconsolidated companies.
+The Company owns one of the nation's leading ophthalmology pharmaceutical businesses, ImprimisRx.
+In addition to wholly owning ImprimisRx, the Company also has equity positions in Eton Pharmaceuticals, Inc. ("Eton"), Surface Pharmaceuticals, Inc. ("Surface"), and Melt Pharmaceuticals, Inc. ("Melt").
+More recently, the Company founded its subsidiaries Mayfield Pharmaceuticals, Inc. ("Mayfield"), Radley Pharmaceuticals, Inc. ("Radley"), and Stowe Pharmaceuticals, Inc. ("Stowe").
+The Company owns royalty rights in certain 505(b)(2) drug candidates being developed by Surface, Melt, Radley and Mayfield.
+Harrow intends to continue to create new subsidiaries, and found, and hold equity and royalty rights in, new businesses that commercialize drug candidates that are internally developed or otherwise acquired or licensed from third parties